microsoft/reactxp/docs/docs/apis/storage.md

 next: apis/userinterface
 ---

 This interface provides a simple key-based local storage mechanism.
+If you need more powerful options to persist data and work with them, consider using ReactXPs [Database Extension](docs/extensions/database.html)

 ## Methods
 ``` javascript